Mock-Fungibility-Research-Group/dna/README.md

-# Cryptopepes genetic simulation code
+# Mock Fungible genetic simulation code

 The easy way to get DNA of a pepe, but a little more difficult to write the spec: